-Who is at Risk for Retinoblastoma?
+Who is at risk for retinoblastoma?

-This is a cancer seen more frequently in economically disadvantaged countries.
 Retinoblastoma appears to equally affect boys and girls, as well as African Americans and Caucasians.
 The retinoblastoma gene is located on chromosome 13q.
 Children who have a parent or sibling with this disease or children with a known mutation of chromosome 13q are at increased risk for developing retinoblastoma.